kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/03-wepback-performance/01-code-splitting.md

 document.body.appendChild(button);
 ```

-- This is an asynchronous call, so this `System.import()` returns a **Promise** so to get access to that module we need to append `.then()` and pass that a arrow head function to execute after the module has loaded
+- This is an asynchronous call, so this `System.import()` returns a **Promise** so to get access to that module we need to append `.then()` and pass that a arrow function to execute after the module has loaded

 ### Let's alter our `image-viewer.js`
 Just to make how code-splitting works more obvious